Momo-Softworks/Cold-Sweat/README.md

 # Cold-Sweat
-Cold Sweat is a mod for Minecraft 1.20, 1.19, 1.18, and 1.16 that adds a comprehensive temperature system to the game.
+Cold Sweat is a mod for Minecraft that adds a comprehensive temperature system to the game.
 This is the public repository for the project on CurseForge:
 https://www.curseforge.com/minecraft/mc-mods/cold-sweat

 This project is completely open for reference and reproduction as per our GNU GPL 3.0 license; HOWEVER, any project that directly samples code, assets, or otherwise from Cold Sweat must also list their project under the GNU General Public License 3.0 and attribute this project (also defined in the license).